-After the whole assembly of Bishops were seated at the first council (of Nicaea) Constantine advised them that he wanted to resolve the issue of the relationship between father and son.
-He stressed the importance of unity on the matter at hand and the need to compromise in reaching a decision.
-Although debate was encouraged, in reality Constantine made sure that his idea of what the statement of faith should be was followed.
-He bullishly wound up all manner of debate by stating that his version of the creed (it is said, composed by a Cappadocian priest) and the use of the word ‘homoousios’, of like substance would describe Jesus relationship with God.
+Of concern to Constantine, as already mentioned, was the relationship between the father and son.
+In saying that he painstakingly advised the council on the importance of unity on the matter at hand and the need to compromise in reaching a decision.
+And while debate was encouraged, in reality Constantine made sure that his idea of what the statement of faith should be was followed.
+If we are to believe what happened next, Constantine at some point bullishly wound up the debate by declaring that his version of the creed (it is said, composed by a Cappadocian priest) and the use of the word ‘homoousios’, of like substance, would describe Jesus relationship with God.

 David Potter, in his biography of Constantine states that: